uh-joan/cortellis-mcp-server/README.md

 Cortellis™ is a commercial product and trademark of Clarivate Analytics.
 This MCP server requires valid Cortellis API credentials to function.
 To obtain credentials and learn more about Cortellis, please visit [Clarivate's Cortellis page](https://clarivate.com/products/cortellis/).

 This project is not affiliated with, endorsed by, or sponsored by Clarivate Analytics.
 All product names, logos, and brands are property of their respective owners.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/uh-joan/mcp-server-cortellis/tags).